NilPointer-Software/bdfd-wiki/src/bdscript/author.md

 # $author
-Adds author text to the embed.
+Adds author text to an embed.

 ## Usage
 ```